mattyschell/cscl-refresh/doc/archive-migration.md

 4. Source: Unset IS_HISTORY to make source _H table visible

-Note where clause below ID of history table not featureclass.
+The ID in the where clause below is of the history table not the featureclass.

 ```sql
 -- Unset IS_HISTORY